Yashwanth137/Translator_AI/README.md

 # Translator_AI
+#Bharat Internship Task-1
-This a AI tool, which can translate words from one language to other language.The languages which i took for the sample test case are English and Spanish
+This App is made using an AI tool that can translate words/sentences from English to German, Korean, and Arabic.
+This app is made using Java in Android Studio version Flamingo(2022 patch 2) Only mainactivity.java, layout, and build gradle are changed.
+For the remaining no changes.
+The app is tested through wireless debugging on the Android device Google Pixel 6a.